 Cloud Security Posture Management (CSPM)

 CSPM solutions help in managing and securing cloud environments.
-This includes identifying misconfigurations, enforcing security policies, and monitoring compliance.
-CSPM is essential for ensuring that cloud resources are secure and compliant with regulatory requirements.
+For instance, this includes identifying misconfigurations, enforcing security policies, and monitoring compliance.
+Hence, CSPM is essential for ensuring that cloud resources are secure and compliant with regulatory requirements.

 Secure Access Service Edge (SASE)

 SASE is a framework that combines network security and wide-area networking (WAN) capabilities into a single cloud-based service.
-SASE provides secure access to resources, regardless of the user’s location or device.
-It is a key enabler of Zero Trust Edge, as it ensures that all access requests are verified and secured.
+This provides secure access to resources, regardless of the user’s location or device.
+Moreover, it is a key enabler of Zero Trust Edge, as it ensures that all access requests are verified and secured.

 Implementing Zero Trust Edge